 Light up your life!

 Compact fluorescent light bulbs are now available in all sorts of shapes and wattages, including dimmable designs.
-CFLs use 1/5 to 1/3 as much energy as a traditional bulb!
+CFLs use one-fifth to one-third as much energy as a traditional bulb.
 Be sure to choose a lamp that is compatible.

 Catch some Zs...